OT Career FAQ

 You will need mental and physical stamina, as this is a very practical job.

 The average salary of an Occupational Therapist varies significantly internationally.
 Salary rates can also vary between private and and public health services.
-If you are seeking to become an Occupational Therapist to make a fortune, well you are definately looking at the wrong career.
-Occupational Therapist's generally earn equivalent salaries to other health professionals such as Nurses and Social Workers.
+If you are seeking to become an Occupational Therapist to make a fortune, you are looking at the wrong career.
+Occupational Therapists generally earn equivalent salaries to other health professionals, such as Nurses and Social Workers.
 An Occupational Therapist's salary will generally increase with years of service and level of experience.